7 Facts Behind Arizona Bark Scorpion Myths

 Get the facts.

 Phoenix homeowners know: when temperatures rise, it’s time to start looking out for scorpions.
 The Arizona Bark Scorpion is the most venomous scorpion in the United States—and a common household pest here in the Valley.
+As the desert heat intensifies, these resilient arachnids seek out the same thing we do: a cool, hydrated environment to escape the sun.
+This inevitable overlap between desert wildlife and suburban living is exactly why scorpions are the most talked-about pest in Arizona.

 Start with a free inspection.